-Snub-nosed dogs will be transported in larger crates than normally required on routes where the temperature does not exceed 75°F. Lufthansa considers the following breeds as snub nosed: Boston Terrier, Boxer, Brussels Griffin, Bulldog (all breeds, except American Bulldog), Chow Chow, English Toy Spaniel, Japanese Chin, Pekinese, Pug (all breeds) and Shih Tzu.
+Snub-nosed dogs will be transported in larger crates than normally required on routes where the temperature does not exceed 75°F. Lufthansa considers the following breeds and their crosses as snub nosed: Affen Pinscher, Boston Terrier, Boxer, Brussels Griffin, Bulldog (all breeds, except American Bulldog), Chow Chow, English Toy Spaniel, Japanese Chin, Lhasa Apso, Pekinese, Pug (all breeds), Shar Pei, Shih Tzu and Tibetian Spaniel.

 Lufthansa serves locations worldwide in Africa, Asia, Europe, North and South America including the United States, Canada and Mexico.